beta This is a new service. Your feedback will help us to improve it.

 • petitioning creditor expenses

-• funeral expenses and the expenses in
+• funeral expenses and the reasonable expenses in administering the deceased's estate

 • expenses of realisation which have been deducted at source